-- (3) A partner surviving the death or withdrawal of all other partners may continue to practice under a partnership name for up to two years after becoming a sole practitioner. - Rule 3.1.12.
+- (d) Any CPA firm registered in another jurisdiction that registers a Mississippi firm permit pursuant to MS Code Section 73-33-17(4), may register and practice under the name as registered with that jurisdiction provided that the name is not misleading.
+If required by Mississippi law, such firm will register to do business in Mississippi with the Secretary of State under the name registered with the Board. - Rule 3.1.12.
 In addition to other requirements set herein, firms must comply with Peer Review as defined per Chapter 5 in order to register a CPA firm. - Rule 3.1.13.
 Rescinded. - Rule 3.1.14.
 Rescinded. - Rule 3.1.15.
-Sole Proprietors. - (a) Every sole proprietorship having an office in Mississippi while engaged in the practice of public accountancy in this state (whether full or part time) must register as a CPA firm with the Board.

-Sole proprietors whose principal place of business is outside Mississippi shall register as a CPA firm with the Board if performing services as defined per Mississippi Code of 1972, Section 73-33-17 (4), including:

-- (1) any financial statement audit or other engagement to be performed in accordance with Statements on Auditing Standards; - (2) any examination of prospective financial information to be performed in accordance with Statements on Standards for Attestation Engagements; - (3) any engagement to be performed in accordance with PCAOB Auditing Standards. - (b) Death of a Sole Proprietor: Upon written authorization from the executive director, a sole proprietorship may continue to operate for a period of up to 12 months following the death of the sole proprietor.
-The executive director, subject to ratification by the Board at the next Board meeting, may permit the continued operation of the sole proprietorship when the following has been provided: - (1) a copy of the sole proprietor's death certificate; - (2) a copy of the power of attorney from the sole proprietor's executor, administrator, or heir designating a CPA licensee or registration holder in good standing with the Board to manage the sole proprietorship on behalf of such party.
-When such party is not a licensee or registration holder, the power of attorney must authorize a licensee or registration holder to manage the sole proprietorship on behalf of such party; and
+Sole Proprietors. - (a) Every sole proprietorship having an office in Mississippi while engaged in the practice of public accountancy in this state (whether full or part time) must register as a CPA firm with the Board. - Sole proprietors whose principal place of business is outside Mississippi shall register as a CPA firm with the Board if performing services as defined per Mississippi Code of 1972, Section 73-33-17 (4), including: - (1) any financial statement audit or other engagement to be performed in accordance with Statements on Auditing Standards; - (2) any examination of prospective financial information to be performed in accordance with Statements on Standards for Attestation Engagements; - (3) any engagement to be performed in accordance with PCAOB Auditing Standards. - (b) Death of a Sole Proprietor: Upon written authorization from the executive director, a sole proprietorship may continue to operate for a period of up to 12 months following the death of the sole proprietor.
+The executive director, subject to ratification by the Board at the next Board meeting, may permit the continued operation of the sole proprietorship when the following has been provided: - (1) a copy of the sole proprietor's death certificate; - (2) a copy of the power of attorney from the sole proprietor's executor, administrator, or heir designating a CPA licensee or registration holder in good standing with the Board to manage the sole

-(3) written evidence that a disruption in the continuation of the sole proprietorship would jeopardize the survivability of the firm.
+- proprietorship on behalf of such party.
+When such party is not a licensee or registration holder, the power of attorney must authorize a licensee or registration holder to manage the sole proprietorship on behalf of such party; and - (3) written evidence that a disruption in the continuation of the sole proprietorship would jeopardize the survivability of the firm.